Poppy Kelly

 Poppy Kelly (born 10 December 1998) is an Australian rules footballer who plays for Richmond in the AFL Women's (AFLW).
 She has previously played for St Kilda.

 AFLW career

 St Kilda

 Kelly joined St Kilda for their inaugural season in the 2020 AFL Women's season.

 Richmond

-After two seasons at St Kilda, Kelly was traded to Richmond in exchange for pick no. 48 ahead of the 2022 AFL Women's season.
+After two seasons at St Kilda, Kelly was traded to Richmond in exchange for pick no. 48 ahead of 2022 AFL Women's season 6.